RobTillaart/printHelpers/README.md

 ## Interface printHelpersMT.h

+**EXPERIMENTAL**

 This MT ( == MultiThreading) version of the library implements classes for the printHelper functions.
 These are short living classes that do not share a buffer, so they should be thread safe.

+Warning: the internal char buffer does not exist any more when the objects go out of scope.

-Not all functions are ported yet, the description is identical to functions above.
+The description is identical to functions above, however there might be unknown behaviour details that differ.
+So use with care.

-TODO: Needs testing / verification e.g. in RTOS.
+TODO: Needs more testing / verification e.g. in RTOS.

 ```cpp
 #include "printHelpersMT.h"